 Should I obtain travel insurance?

 Yes!
 We highly recommend that you obtain travel insurance.
-If you must cancel your participation in a Strada Toscana tour for any reason whatsoever – including health reasons for yourself or a family member at home – cancellation fees as stated in our Terms and Conditions will apply.
+If you must cancel your participation in a Strada Toscana workshop, retreat or trip for any reason whatsoever – including health reasons for yourself or a family member at home – cancellation fees as stated in our Terms and Conditions will apply.
 Travel Insurance – specifically trip cancellation insurance – can cover some of all of these expenses.